Sequential memory improves sample and memory efficiency in Episodic Control: Introduction

+Recently, variants of Episodic Reinforcement Learning (ERL) algorithms have been proposed to overcome the intrinsic limitations of the gradient-based methods of DRL.
+In particular, the introduction of a memory system that allows the algorithm to make use of previously successful experiences to speed up the learning of an optimal policy.
+Within ERL, two main approaches have been followed.
+First, enhancing and bootstrapping the offline learning capacity of a Deep Q-Network (DQN) by replaying past experiences stored in a memory buffer \cite{Hansen2018,zhu_episodic_2020,Lin2018,Lee2018}.
+Second, using the stored events in memory for direct control by generating the policy directly from the memory buffer \cite{Blundell2016,Pritzel2017,Yalnizyan2021forgetting}.
+Both of these solutions are partially inspired by some features of the hippocampal episodic memory in biological systems, in particular, the known phenomenon of the acquisition, retention, and replay of stored behavioral sequences \cite{davidson2009hippocampal}.

-Moreover, linked to the problem of sample and computational efficiency, memory-based systems also face a problem of memory efficiency.
-Studying the effects of imposing constraints on the memory capacity of episodic reinforcement learning models is something that previous approaches have not considered \citet{Ramani2019short}, with the recent exception of \citet{Yalnizyan2021forgetting}.
-The efficient use of a limited memory capacity is especially critical when embedding such algorithms in embodied systems such as robots that face strict computational and storage limitations \citet{Khamassi2020adaptive} - a problem that human cognition also had to deal with \citet{Lisman1995storage, Jensen2001dual}.
+Although capable of improving the sample efficiency of DRL, ERL methods also face a problem of memory efficiency.
+The efficient use of a limited memory buffer capacity is especially critical when embedding such algorithms in embodied systems such as robots that face strict real-time computational and storage limitations \cite{Khamassi2020adaptive} - a problem that the brain also has to deal with \cite{Lisman1995storage,Jensen2001dual}.
+However, studying the effects of incorporating memory constraints in episodic reinforcement learning models is something that previous approaches have not considered \cite{Ramani2019short}, with the recent exception of \cite{Yalnizyan2021forgetting} which studied the role of forgetting in episodic control agents in 2D discrete grid-world settings.

+Moreover, thus far Episodic Reinforcement Learning models do not capitalize on the sequential nature of the temporal unfolding of events that are reflected in the structure of hippocampal memory \cite{Buzsaki2018space, Lisman2009prediction, Verschure2014}.
+Notably, states in ERL are treated as being independent samples of a distribution of world states \cite{Blundell2016,Pritzel2017,Yalnizyan2021forgetting}, instead of being experienced, stored, and retrieved in a sequential manner due to the embodiment of the agent and the continuity of real-world interaction \cite{Buzsaki2018space,merleau1964primacy}.
+Indeed, the idea that integrated episodes may guide behavior, echoing the efficiency of human episodic memory, has been supported by neuroscientific evidence \cite{bornstein2017reinstated, wimmer2012preference, wu2021inference}.
+These studies suggest that behavior is informed by compression of sensory data into integrated episodes, reflecting trajectories through environmental and cognitive spaces, rather than isolated state-action pairs.
+The implications of treating experiences as integrated sequences have been discussed in the literature, emphasizing the importance of sequentiality in both animal and human cognition \cite{johnson2007neural, ludvig2015priming, wang2022mixing}.